 - Off – guests cannot enter their email addresses

-internet access requiredper version 3.3.0, offline email and Dropbox is supported.
-Please see the note below.
-As soon as a guest enters their email address, Wifibooth will upload the chosen collage to Dropbox, and email the guest with a link to the collage, and to the album where the collage is stored.
-This option requires a Dropbox account; you will be prompted to log into Dropbox when you hit “Done“.
+- Dropbox Link – as soon as a guest enters their email address, Wifibooth will upload the chosen collage to Dropbox, and email the guest with a link to the collage and to the album where the collage is stored.
+This option requires you to first set up your SMTP settings (see below) and Dropbox on the Dropbox settings page.
 Email addresses are also stored as they are with Only Save (see above)

-internet access requiredper version 3.3.0, offline email and Dropbox is supported.
-Please see the note below.
-As soon as a guest enters their email address, Wifibooth will send an email to the guest with the chosen photo attached.
+- As Attachment – as soon as a guest enters their email address, Wifibooth will send an email to the guest with the chosen photo attached.
+This option requires you to first set up your SMTP settings (see below).
 Email addresses are also stored as they are with Only Save (see above)

 Wifibooth connects to your email account to send email as you, so that the guests receive email from you (the event organizer).
-In other words, it needs the username and password to your email account.
+In other words, it needs access to your email account.
 You can use any email account, ie. you can set up firstname.lastname@example.org for this purpose.
 Or you could create a new GMail account just for your Wifibooth events.

 To configure email, follow these steps: